-3. Georgia is a Party to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) (signed on 3 November 2010, in force on 1 June 2011 and in effect for 2016).
-Georgia has signed the CbC MCAA on 30 June 2016 but has not yet submitted notifications under section 8 of the CbC MCAA.
-In respect of the terms of reference under review, it is recommended that Georgia take steps to have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
-It is however noted that Georgia will not be exchanging CbC reports in 2018.
+3. Maldives is not a signatory of the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011), and is also not a signatory to the CbC MCAA.
+As of 12 January 2018, Maldives does not have bilateral relationships activated under the CbC MCAA.
+In respect of the terms of reference (OECD, 2017) under review, it is recommended that Maldives take steps to put in place an exchange of information framework that allows Automatic Exchange of Information and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
+It is however noted that Maldives will not be exchanging CbC reports in 2018.